-The financial assets within the scope of the IFRS9 standard fall into three measurement categories: assets measured at amortized cost after acquisition; assets measured at fair value through other comprehensive income after acquisition (FVOCI) and assets measured at fair value through profit or loss after acquisition (FVPL).
+The financial assets within the scope of the IFRS9 standard fall into three measurement categories: assets measured at amortised cost after acquisition; assets measured at fair value through other comprehensive income after acquisition (FVOCI) and assets measured at fair value through profit or loss after acquisition (FVPL).

 Subsequent to initial recognition, financial assets that are "held for trading" are measured at fair value through profit or loss (FVPL).
-Any unrealized exchange rate gains or losses on securities held for trading are recognized as other income (expense).
+Any unrealised exchange rate gains or losses on securities held for trading is recognized as other income (expense).

 Other long-term investments that qualify as held to maturity, e.g. certain bonds, are recognized at amortized cost after the first recognition.
 The amortized cost is calculated in the period to maturity, at a discount or premium valid at the time of acquisition.

-In the case of investments recognized at amortized cost, any profit or loss made when the investment is derecognized or impaired or in the depreciation period is accounted as revenue.
+In the case of investments recognized at amortized cost, any profit or loss made during the depreciation period or when the investment is derecognized or impaired is accounted as revenue.